 Nitrogen Specificity, Influence and N-Specificity Index

 Specificity of each TF to the NxTime responsive data set of Varala et al. [25] was calculated by dividing the NxTime responsive targets of a TF by the total number of targets regulated by that TF.
 The percent of NxTime genes regulated by a TF was calculated as the number of NxTime responsive targets of that TF divided by the total number of NxTime responsive targets.
 The N-specificity index was calculated as in Varala et al. [25].
+[Perhaps repeat that calculation]

 GO Enrichment